• Skip to primary navigation

 Tools for studying CNS inflammation

 Central nervous system (CNS)-resident astrocytes and microglia interact to regulate pro-inflammatory programs that drive neurodegenerative diseases, but the pathways and molecules involved are largely unknown.
 Understanding the language of inflammation is a central question in the field of Neuroimmunology and may guide new therapeutic approaches for multiple sclerosis and other neurologic diseases.
 We are developing new methods to study the interactions between CNS-resident cells.
-Check out our most recent paper using barcoded rabies virus (RABID-seq), published in Science!

 Relevant publications